 Add all of the spices to a jar and shake well, label and store in a cool, dry, dark place for up to 6 months.

-Use BBQ rub on raw proteins, such as chicken, turkey, ribs, pork tenderloin and chops, seafood, burgers and beef.
+Use BBQ spice rub recipe on raw proteins, such as chicken, turkey, ribs, pork tenderloin and chops, seafood, burgers and beef.
 Use them as a finishing seasoning for vegetables, potatoes, and flavoring vinaigrettes, dressings, and marinades.
 They are multi-purpose and versatile.
+Try out these recipes!

 - Grilled shrimp tacos.